liane4323/sep11-freedom-project/blog/entry02.md

 <img width="1279" alt="Screenshot 2024-12-09 at 10 26 51 AM" src="https://github.com/user-attachments/assets/7cc22fed-fba1-4cf9-bba5-725cafd3d590">

-* My winter break goal or this year is to implement my JS tool.
+* My winter break goal of this year is to implement my JS tool.
 I am planning to implement it by using the _concepts_ (ex: tabs, radio buttons) that I recently learnt.
 To make this an enjoyable goal I will be writing about things that I enjoy (culture, pets, flowers, etc).
 I will _use my knowledge of my tool_ so I can easily get my tasks done!

 ## Skill